 Once you have your audience defined, you can start creating the request for proposal (RFP) document itself.
 This does not have to be a long document, but it should clearly explain what you are hoping to achieve, why your request makes business sense, how responses should be submitted for consideration, and your overall budget and timeline.

-Therefore, you should follow these steps to make your RFP as complete as possible:
+Therefore, sales management professionals should follow these steps to make RFPs as complete as possible:

 1. Develop a Project Overview

 Before getting into the nitty-gritty details of your RFP, provide your audience with an overview of who you are as well as the RFP’s purpose, including the problem you’re trying to solve.
 This section should provide enough information so that potential vendors can quickly see if it’s something they’re interested in and qualified in responding to.
 This step saves both parties time as ultimately, you want bids from companies that can help solve your problem.

 To complete this step, you should do the following:

 Provide a Short Company Overview